The best things to do and see in Newport

 It seems criminal to come to Newport without trying some seafood.

-On Sayers Wharf, Moorings is a shellfish-centric classic where you're as likely to spot locals as visiting celebrities.
+On Sayers Wharf, The Mooring is a shellfish-centric classic where you're as likely to spot locals as visiting celebrities.

 Try the popular lobster sandwich on a croissant, the daily risotto (which often has shellfish in it) and the scallop bisque.
 If you're allergic to crustaceans, it's hard to go wrong with the steak.